ChrisCummins/pip-db/Documentation/Log.md

  * Tests need a definite "END OF TEST".

 Organised usability testing with Shahzad Mumtaz tomorrow at 1:30.
-Shazad is a computer science PhD student under Ian's supervision, so should chat with him about his Aston PhD experience while I have the opportunity.
+Shahzad is a computer science PhD student under Ian's supervision, so should chat with him about his Aston PhD experience while I have the opportunity.